This article was updated on 28 March 2022.

-PaTH internships are achieving good employment outcomes for participants.
-Post-program monitoring by the Department of Education, Skills and Employment shows 63 per cent of young people who participated in a PaTH internship between January 2019 and December 2019 were undertaking paid employment when surveyed three months later.
+PaTH Internships are achieving good employment outcomes for participants.
+Post-program monitoring by the Department of Education, Skills and Employment shows 67.4 per cent of young people who participated in a PaTH Internship between July 2020 and June 2021 were undertaking paid employment when surveyed three months later.

 What safeguards are in place to protect interns?

 Employment services providers play an important role i setting up an internship placement.
 They ensure the placement is suitable for the young person, evaluate the risks of the placement, and ensure the intern is prepared with the right equipment or training.

 The Department of Education, Skills and Employment and employment services providers monitor all PaTH internship placements including through:

 - complaints monitoring

 - tip-offs through the National Customer Service Line (1800 805 260)

 - feedback from participants, host businesses and providers.

 Providers also check that the intern and host business understand their roles, rights and responsibilities before all parties sign the Internship Agreement.

 Before signing the Internship Agreement, the employment services provider explains the terms and conditions of the internship.
 After signing the Internship Agreement, the provider gives the intern a copy of the Internship Agreement, a fact sheet, a contact card, and information on insurance.